Arcitectus/Sanderling/Readme.md

 TODO: Describe the alternative user interface for the EVE Online game client.

-## Where are the Bots?
+## Bots

+Bots are not in the scope of this repository, but I sure have some links with further information.

+There is this guide on developing bots: [https://github.com/Viir/bots/blob/master/guide/eve-online/how-to-develop-eve-online-bots.md](https://github.com/Viir/bots/blob/master/guide/eve-online/how-to-develop-eve-online-bots.md)

-Some bots using Sanderling:
+And these are some bots using Sanderling:

 + Warp-To-0 Autopilot: [https://github.com/Viir/bots/blob/master/guide/eve-online/how-to-automate-traveling-in-eve-online-using-a-warp-to-0-autopilot.md](https://github.com/Viir/bots/blob/master/guide/eve-online/how-to-automate-traveling-in-eve-online-using-a-warp-to-0-autopilot.md)